Unit Testing

 “A true professional does not waste the time and money of other people by handing over software that is not reasonably free of obvious bugs; that has not undergone minimal unit testing; that does not meet the specifications and requirements; that is gold-plated with unnecessary features; or that looks like junk.” – Daniel Read

-Note that nose also allows you to specify individual test cases to run.
-For example, the following command will run all tests in the test-module tests/logic_adapter_tests
+Note that the unittest command also allows you to specify individual test cases to run.
+For example, the following command will run all tests in the test-module tests/logic/

 To run a specific test in a test class you can specify the test method name using the following pattern: